Leverage Your Home Equity to Buy Before You Sell: Maryland Bridge Loans Explained

 While bridge loans offer flexibility and can ease the transition between selling and buying homes, they also come with certain drawbacks that are important to consider:

-• Additional loan costs: Expect costs like underwriting fees, origination fees, and others associated with securing a bridge loan.
+• Adds loan costs: Expect costs like underwriting fees, origination fees, and others associated with securing a bridge loan.

-• Increased financial burden: Managing payments for up to two mortgages plus a bridge loan (even if interest-only) can be financially challenging.
+• Increases financial burden: Managing payments for up to two mortgages plus a bridge loan, even if interest-only, can be financially challenging.

-• Stricter qualification criteria: Qualifying for a bridge loan can be more complex compared to traditional mortgage loans.
+• Includes stricter qualification criteria: Qualifying for a bridge loan can be more complex compared to traditional mortgage loans.

-• Slower underwriting process: The underwriting process for bridge loans can sometimes take longer than expected, potentially delaying your plans.
+• Involves a slower underwriting process: The underwriting process for bridge loans can sometimes take longer than expected, potentially delaying your plans.

-• Equity requirements: Lenders will assess the equity in your current home; owing more than 80% of its value could disqualify you from obtaining a bridge loan.
+• Requires a significant amount of equity: Lenders will assess the equity in your current home.
+Owing more than 80% of its value could disqualify you from obtaining a bridge loan.

 These factors highlight the importance of carefully considering your financial situation and consulting with a financial advisor before deciding on a bridge loan.